 The rural and equestrian oriented community of Good Hope is located in the southwestern portion of the planning area among distinctive rock outcroppings, just east of Steele Peak.
-Currently, State Route Highway 74 carves a swath through this otherwise remote community, serving scattered commercial and industrial development.
-The County is evaluating the Ethanac Road/State Route 74/Nichols Road Corridor Project.
-State Route that could realign Highway 74 will be realigned from its present location to follow the alignment of Ethanac Road, which forms the southern boundary of the planning area.
-A portion of the Good Hope community within approximately 1,000 feet of either side of Highway 74 is included in the Highway 74 Policy Area as Neighborhood 1 and is intended for development of a mixture of commercial, light industrial and higher density residential uses.
+Currently, Highway 74 carves a swath through this otherwise remote community, serving scattered commercial and industrial development.
+The County is evaluating the Ethanac Road/State Route 74/Nichols Road Corridor Project that could realign Highway 74 from its present location to follow the alignment of Ethanac Road, which forms the southern boundary of the planning area.
 Mead Valley